 - 4.9 Best 4K Camcorders in 2017

 - 4.10 Top Sony Camcorders

 How to Play M2TS with Plex Media Server

 "Can Plex Play M2TS files?"

-Plex Media server is one of the best services to make sure that all the formats are supported in the best possible manner.
+Plex Media Server is one of the best services to ensure that all the formats are supported in the best possible manner.
 It is also to be noted that the best way of making sure that the Plex media server not only works in the best manner but also gets the desired results is to make sure that the expert support from the official website of the company is browsed so that the user can attend the forums and can post questions there.

 - Part 1.
 Why Plex Media Server Cannot Play M2TS